dpt/The-Great-Escape-in-C/BUGS.md

 	* Fixed XXaug17: Original game derefs `NULL`, walks into ROM.
 * Sat down NPC prisoners vanish at end of breakfast.
 	* Fixed 9aug17: `character_sit_sleep_common()` was assigning `route_WANDER` to `route->index`, not zero.
+* There's an assert in the rendering code when an item is encountered outside.
+	* Fixed 27sep17: Use 8 bytes of buffering at the end of `window_buf` as in the original.
+* There's an assert in `masked_sprite_plotter_24_wide_vischar` (and others) when character rendering.
+	* Fixed 27sep17: Fixed incorrect asserts.